 Not only do these locations offer lower capital growth, but they also offer the prospect of lower rental growth.

-So while in the early years of the investment yield, (the rental return as a percentage of the value of your property) may be high, it will be hard to increase the rent in the location where many of these properties are located.
+Note: While in the early years of the investment yield (the rental return as a percentage of the value of your property) may be high, it will be hard to increase the rent in the location where many of these properties are located.

 You see… there are two types of tenants:

-- Tenants who can’t afford to buy their own home.
+- Tenants who can’t afford to buy their own homes.

 - Lifestyle tenants.

-The first group of tenants are more likely to be looking for accommodation in cheaper areas – the types of locations where you will find cash flow positive properties, but the financial challenges that the world has brought upon us recently has reminded us that many Australians are only 1 to 2 weeks away from being broke.
+The first group of tenants are more likely to be looking for accommodation in cheaper areas – the types of locations where you will find cash flow-positive properties, but the financial challenges that the world has brought upon us recently have reminded us that many Australians are only 1 to 2 weeks away from being broke.

-In fact many of these tenants end up spending 30% to 50% of the take home pay on rent and I’m more likely to work in occupations where there will be minimal wages growth over the next couple of years.
+In fact, many of these tenants end up spending 30% to 50% of the take-home pay on rent and I’m more likely to work in occupations where there will be minimal wage growth over the next couple of years.